CIBC-Internal/python/Doc/library/locale.rst

    ``str(float)``, but takes the decimal point into account.

+.. function:: delocalize(string)

+    Converts a string into a normalized number string, following the :const:`LC_NUMERIC` settings.

+    .. versionadded:: 3.5

+.. function:: localize(string, grouping=False, monetary=False)

+    Converts a normalized number string into a formatted string following the :const:`LC_NUMERIC` settings.

+    .. versionadded:: 3.10

-.. function:: atof(string)
+.. function:: atof(string, func=float)

-   Converts a string to a floating point number, following the :const:`LC_NUMERIC` settings.
+   Converts a string to a number, following the :const:`LC_NUMERIC` settings, by calling *func* on the result of calling :func:`delocalize` on *string*.

 .. function:: atoi(string)